Talkdesk/api/integrations/configuration/README.md

     * **Description:** User-friendly action description that Talkdesk will show to the user.
 It should be lowercased so that it can be used in the context of an automation (e.g: "create a new ticket in Zendesk" as description will be presented by Talkdesk as "Then create a new ticket in Zendesk").

 * `scoping`
     * **Type:** Array, mandatory.
-Possible values: `automation`, `contact`, `interaction`.
+Possible values: `automation`, `contact` or one of the integration's interaction types (e.g., `ticket`).
     * **Description:** An array of Strings that identify the scopes where this action should be available.
 Use `automation` for actions that can be executed automatically with trigger-provided values.
-Use `contact` and `interaction` for actions available to be executed with user-submitted input in the context of a contact and/or interaction, respectively.
+Use `contact` for actions tha can be executed with user-submitted input in the context of a contact (can be pre-filled with contacts fields as explained below).
+It is also possible to configure actions for specific interaction types retrieved by the integration: For instance, if the integration retrieves interactions of type `ticket`, the action "update ticket" should specify its scoping as `ticket` and thus be available only for that interaction type.

 * `endpoint`
     * **Type:** String, mandatory